-So you can see it’s quite a simple dish, and a hot bowl of it is so warming and comforting for this time of year.
+So you can see it’s quite a simple Persian (and Turkish) soup to make, and a hot bowl of it is so warming and comforting for this time of year.
 In my parents’ hometown in the northwest of Iran, you can find huge steaming vats of this stuff being sold on the side of the street for passersby and you can imagine how it would just totally hit the spot when it’s cold.

 So my friends, this is my own family’s recipe that I’m sharing with you and it’s authentically spectacular.
 Hellllllo, fall!

 And for what it’s worth, I like some pumpkin.
 Just maybe no skittles?